nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 * `find Betsy` followed by `deletem 1 - 5`
   * deletes the 1st and 2nd person in the results of the `find` command.

+### Exporting a mailing list of contacts

+Exports a CSV file of the current view containing specified fields

+#### Format:
+* `mailingList [p/] [e/] [a/] [b/] [t/]`

+Notes:
+* Name is always the first column in the CSV file
+* The default exported fields are name, phone, email
+* Invalid prefixes are ignored
+* Opens a file selector for you to pick the export location and file name

+**Sample Usage:**
+* `mailingList`
+  * Prepares a CSV of the current view containing Name, Phone and Email as the fields

+* `mailingList p/`
+  * Prepares a CSV of the current view containing Name and Phone as the fields

+* `mailingList j/`
+  * Invalid Prefix j/ is ignored
+  * Prepares a CSV of the current view containing Name, Phone and Email as the fields

 ### Clearing all entries : `clear`

 Clears all entries from the address book.